ACI Chapter Guide

-It is the responsibility of the Public Relations Committee to write local press releases, establish press contacts, and submit meeting reports and chapter news items for publication in Concrete International.
-This Committee is also responsible for publication of the chapter e-newsletter.
+- Public Relations Committee – The Public Relations Committee handles the internal and external communications for the local chapter.
+Internal communications are directed towards chapter members and external communications are directed towards nonmembers, which include industry professionals, local industry media, ACI Headquarters, etc. It is the responsibility of the Public Relations Committee to write local press releases, establish press contacts, and submit meeting reports and chapter news items for publication in Concrete International magazine.
+This Committee is also responsible for publication of the chapter eNewsletter.

 A chapter depends on the Public Relations Committee to publicize and advertise its programs and activities, to maintain good member relations, and to increase the public awareness of concrete.
 A chapter’s “public” is defined as the many interest groups it influences, such as the general public, the academic world, government, business, finance, important population centers within the chapter geographic area, and other ACI chapters.

 The Public Relations Committee should consist of three (3) to four (4) people with the time and inclination for personal contact.
 The Committee must be kept fully informed of all chapter activities; thus, liaising with all committees and Officers is important.

 - Student Activities Committee – The Student Activities Committee is charged with encouraging student involvement in activities related to the design, construction, manufacture, use, and maintenance of concrete products and structures at both the local and international level.
 This committee provides guidance and encouragement for student involvement in ACI activities.